BoDonkey/tribal-drum-game/Game Mechanics/Core Ideas for Saami-Inspired TTRPG Game.md

             harsh weather.

-    -   **Side Quest:** Frost helps the player deliver offerings to an isolated haldi during a fierce blizzard, unlocking an ice shield ability and a deeper connection to the spirit world.
+    -   **Side Quest:** Frost helps the player deliver offerings to an isolated veridian during a fierce blizzard, unlocking an ice shield ability and a deeper connection to the spirit world.

 ### **Temporary Rare Companions**